nijoe1/TAS/README.md

   - TAS is integrated with the Ceramic network to provide OffChain attestations, enhancing decentralization.

 - **Out-of-the-Box Features**:
+  - TAS offers Schema Name-Description-Categories out-of-the-box while EAS requires an additional attestation to achieve that.
+Which requires more fees and one more query to index those info.
   - TAS offers out-of-the-box file attestations stored on IPFS and Filecoin using Lighthouse.
   - It also provides encrypted schemas with encrypted attestations using the Lighthouse Kavach network, providing a more efficient solution compared to costly merkle trees used in EAS.